Table Mountain insider Tips, Must-Known Facts & Scenic Highlights

-Interesting facts and figures about Table Mountain, it been a protected area for over 100 years, the first cable way was opened in October 1929.
-In 1796, during the British occupation of the Cape, Major-General Sir James Craig ordered three blockhouses to be built on Table Mountain: the King’s blockhouse, Duke of York blockhouse (later renamed Queen’s blockhouse) and the Prince of Wales blockhouse.
-Two of these are in ruins today, but the King’s blockhouse is still in good condition.
+Here are some interesting facts and figures about Table Mountain.
+For over 100 years, it has remained a protected area, reflecting its environmental and cultural significance.
+In October 1929, the first cableway opened, making the mountain more accessible to visitors.
+Earlier, in 1796, during the British occupation of the Cape, Major-General Sir James Craig ordered the construction of three blockhouses on the mountain: the King’s Blockhouse, the Duke of York Blockhouse (later renamed the Queen’s Blockhouse), and the Prince of Wales Blockhouse.
+Today, while two of these structures lie in ruins, the King’s Blockhouse still stands in good condition.

 Major Features:

-The main feature of Table Mountain is the level plateau approximately 3 kilometers from side to side, edged by impressive cliffs.
-The plateau, flanked by Devil’s Peak to the east and by Lion’s Head to the west, forms a dramatic backdrop to Cape Town.
+Table Mountain’s main feature is its level plateau, which stretches about 3 kilometers across and is framed by impressive cliffs.
+Devil’s Peak rises to the east and Lion’s Head to the west, together forming a dramatic backdrop to the city of Cape Town.

-Table Mountain is at the northern end of a sandstone mountain range that forms the spine of the Cape Peninsula.
-To the south of the main plateau is a lower part of the range called the Back Table.
-On the Atlantic coast of the peninsula, the range is known as the Twelve Apostles.
-The range continues southwards to Cape Point.
+Table Mountain stands at the northern end of a sandstone mountain range that forms the spine of the Cape Peninsula.
+Just south of the main plateau lies a lower section known as the Back Table.
+Along the Atlantic coast, this range becomes the Twelve Apostles, a striking series of peaks.
+From there, the mountains extend further south, reaching all the way to Cape Point.

-Towards the eastern end of the plateau and is marked by Maclear’s Beacon, a stone cairn built in 1865 by Sir Thomas MacLean for trigonometrical survey.
-It is 1,086 meters (3,563 ft) above sea level, about 19 meters (62 ft) higher than the cable station at the western end of the plateau.
-The cliffs of the main plateau are split by Platteklip Gorge (“Flat Stone Gorge”), which provides an easy and direct ascent to the summit and was the route taken by António de Saldanha on the first recorded ascent of the mountain in 1503.
+Maclear’s Beacon marks the eastern end of the plateau.
+Sir Thomas MacLean built this stone cairn in 1865 for use in a trigonometrical survey.
+Standing at 1,086 meters (3,563 ft) above sea level, it rises about 19 meters (62 ft) higher than the cable station located at the western end of the plateau.
+Platteklip Gorge (‘Flat Stone Gorge’) splits the cliffs of the main plateau, offering a straightforward and accessible route to the summit.
+In fact, António de Saldanha used this very path during the first recorded ascent of the mountain in 1503.

-The Cableway has been running for over 80 years and can carry 65 passengers.
-The recent rotating Cableway is of Swiss design has been in operation since 1997.
-There are only three rotating cableways in the world.
-The cable is 1200m.
+The Cableway has operated for over 80 years and carries up to 65 passengers at a time.
+The current rotating Cableway, designed in Switzerland, has been in service since 1997.
+It is one of only three rotating cableways in the world.
+The cable stretches 1,200 meters.

-The dassie is the most common animal seen on Table Mountain – also known as the rock hyrax.
-The dassie is the closest living relative to the Elephant.
-There are no longer wolves and tigers.
-Very little wildlife as there is not much to graze on – mainly Dassie, lizard, porcupines, mongooses, agamas, snakes, butterflies and some bird life including sunbirds, red winged starlings and rock pigeons.
-Birds of prey include rock kestrel and the black eagle.
-There may be some remaining Thars but these have been culled.
-They were originally introduced by Cecil John Rhodes.
+The dassie, also known as the rock hyrax, is the most common animal seen on Table Mountain.
+Interestingly, the dassie is the closest living relative to the elephant.
+Wolves and tigers no longer roam the area, and wildlife remains limited due to scarce grazing.
+You’ll mostly find dassies, lizards, porcupines, mongooses, agamas, snakes, butterflies, and various birds such as sunbirds, red-winged starlings, and rock pigeons.
+Birds of prey include the rock kestrel and the black eagle.
+Although some thar remain, most were culled after being introduced by Cecil John Rhodes.

-If you are interested in staying on the mountain after the Cable Car is closed then it is best to do the Hoerikwaggo trail.
-There is accommodation along the entire route including an overnight stay on Table Mountain – the good news is that they will drive your supplies to the house so you do not need to carry all of this whilst you are hiking.
+If you want to stay on the mountain after the Cable Car closes, the Hoerikwaggo Trail is your best option.
+The route offers accommodation along the way, including an overnight stay on Table Mountain itself.
+The good news is that staff drive your supplies to the house, so you don’t have to carry everything while hiking.

 Resources: